 Policies within the Core Strategy seek to guard the natural environment against inappropriate development and provide and enhance green infrastructure.
 Since the focussed review there have been significant changes to these policies.
 Provisions are made for protection of the whole natural environment rather than specific parts of it.
 This policy ensures the provision of a good network of habitats and wildlife corridors which are interconnected to promote biodiversity.
-Protection for designated local and European sites is provided and reinforced.
+Protection for designated local and European sites is provided and reinforced with Policy DM1 making requirements for development to conserve the nature conservation and geodiversity interest of County Wildlife Sites, Regionally Important Geological Sites and County Geological Sites.
+In addition where possible, enhancements for protected sites and protected priority species would be expected.
 Aims to protect land and water quality also exist within the policies.
 As a result, when assessed against the environmental SA Objectives, the policies naturally performed well with many positive outcomes expected.